Sharko64/game-of-life/README.md

-# Conway's Game of Life 👾🍃🧨
+# Conway's Game of Life

-Conway's **Game of Life** implemented entirely in **Bash**!
+> Conway's Game of Life written in Bash 👾🍃🧨

 This command-line version of the famous zero-player game simulates cellular automaton directly in your terminal.
 Watch patterns emerge, evolve, and sometimes fade into oblivion—right from your shell!

 ## Features ✨